This post may contain affiliate links, please see the privacy policy for details.

 Instructions

-- Prepare the steak by cutting into ¼” pieces and let come to room temp.
+- Bring the steak pieces to room temperature.

 - Prepare the dressing.
 Combine all ingredients in a small bowl and whisk.
 Refrigerate until ready to serve.